 b.
-1890, Tulln, Austria; d.
+1890, Tulln, Austria-Hungary (Austria); d.
 1918, Vienna

 Egon Schiele was born June 12, 1890, in Tulln, Austria.
 After attending school in Krems and Klosterneuburg, he enrolled in the Akademie der Bildenden Künste in Vienna in 1906.
 Here he studied painting and drawing but was frustrated by the school’s conservatism.
 In 1907, he met Gustav Klimt, who encouraged him and influenced his work.
 Schiele left the Akademie in 1909 and founded the Neukunstgruppe with other dissatisfied students.
 Upon Klimt’s invitation, Schiele exhibited at the 1909 Vienna Kunstschau, where he encountered the work of Edvard Munch, Jan Toroop, Vincent van Gogh, and others.
 On the occasion of the first exhibition of the Neukunstgruppe in 1909 at the Piska Salon, Vienna, Schiele met the art critic and writer Arthur Roessler, who befriended him and wrote admiringly of his work.
 In 1910, he began a long friendship with the collector Heinrich Benesch.
 By this time, Schiele had developed a personal expressionist portrait and landscape style and was receiving a number of portrait commissions from the Viennese intelligentsia.